spraja08/streams-handson/README.md

 # Streams Handson

-The objectives of this section is to
+The objectives of this section of the hands-on is to

-1. Create an EMR Cluster with Flink runtime using AWS console
+1. Create an EMR Cluster with Flink runtime
-2. Make Flink Dashboard accessible externally
+2. Make Flink's Web Console accessible externally
-3. Deploy, test and monitor a Flink application
+3. Deploy, test and monitor a Flink streaming application that reads and writes to Kinesis Data Streams

 ### Part 1 - Launch Cluster